 For four years, Concordia Hall had stood empty, from the height of the hopping ’20s into the inception of the Great Depression.
 The Musicale bought the large wooden gymnasium of the short-lived private girls’ Concordia School in 1929, a decade after the school had first opened.
 In between, bats darted about the eaves, then descended as violinists on Friday mornings.

-Romantic composer Franz Liszt first wrote his Paganini Études, passionate studies for piano based on violin compositions by Niccolò Paganini, the supposed Italian “vampire with a violin,” in 1838, andante—tremolo!—then revised them in 1851 to dedicate them to Clara Schumann.
-Clara, a “child prodigy” at the piano, married Robert Schumann, the day before her 21st birthday, 1840, after years of Robert’s proposals and Clara’s father’s fighting their marriage in court.
-In Clara’s teenage years, Robert rented a room in her father’s house, taking piano lessons and dressing up as ghosts to frighten her.
+Romantic composer Franz Liszt wrote his Études de Paganini, passionate studies for piano based on violin compositions by Niccolò Paganini, the supposed Italian “vampire with a violin,” in 1838, andante—tremolo!—then revised them in 1851 to dedicate them to Clara Schumann.
+Clara Josephine Wieck, a “child prodigy” at the piano, married Robert Schumann, the day before her 21st birthday, 1840, after years of Robert’s proposals and Clara’s father’s fighting their marriage in court.
+In Clara’s teenage years, Robert rented a room in her father’s house, taking piano lessons and dressing up as ghosts to scare her.

 About the time she married Robert Schumann, Clara ceased praising the Romantic compositions of Franz Liszt and Richard Wagner.
 When she’d first heard Liszt play in 1838, she wrote that she “shook,” felt wholly “overwhelmed,” and “sobbed aloud.”

 Paganini was supposed to perform with Clara in Paris when she was but 11 years old, but the city fell to cholera, and disease wiped out the music.

 Another century and a half passed before the clock melted at 6:30 a.m., late March 1995, in the foyer of the Friday Musicale.
 That clock, frozen now in the midst of a drip, hangs glass-encased in the front office of the music hall that replicates where its predecessor burned.